lmas/labassistant/README.md

 TODO
 --------------------------------------------------------------------------------

+- Ditch the reflect magic and make a code gen tool instead?
 - Show feature list.
 - More documentation and usage examples (especially in this file).
 - Default publish functions?
 One simple CLI output and one web page graph.